MileHacker Logo

 Reformation to Enlightenment

-The 16th century brought the Scottish Reformation, a period of profound religious and political upheaval.
+The 16th century brought the Scottish Reformation, a period of profound religious and governmental upheaval.
 Figures like John Knox preached from St Giles' Cathedral, forever altering Scotland's spiritual landscape.
-The 18th century marked the Scottish Enlightenment, a time when Edinburgh earned its moniker, "Athens of the North."
+The 18th century marked the Scottish Enlightenment, a time when Edinburgh earned its moniker, "Athens of the Northern part."
 Thinkers like David Hume, Adam Smith, and Robert Burns contributed to a flourishing of intellectual and scientific thought.
 This time also observed the ambitious development of the New Town.

 Historical Periods